mysrcs/hugooooo/content/blog/2022-11-15-Four-years.md

 offered them trust and responsibility equal to the degree of their contributions and investment.

-We have further increased our committment to transparency and honesty in our affairs this year, be it with our [financial reporting][1]; operations [wiki][2], [data][3], and [monitoring][4]; our [staff wiki][5]; or cultural artifacts such as striving to make our staff members directly accessible to
+We have further increased our commitment to transparency and honesty in our affairs this year, be it with our [financial reporting][1]; operations [wiki][2], [data][3], and [monitoring][4]; our [staff wiki][5]; or cultural artifacts such as striving to make our staff members directly accessible to